-A wood flooring is a big investment and because of that we want to have ours in perfect condition and visually appealing for as long as possible.
-Usually, in order this to be achieved, it is required that we provide our wooden floor with regular maintenance.
+A wood flooring is a big investment and because of that, we want to have ours in perfect condition and visually appealing for as long as possible.
+Usually, in order for this to be achieved, it is required that we provide our wooden floor with regular maintenance.
 While most of the maintenance is related to regular and simple cleaning, some protection and prevention of issues, etc., there are, of course, also many services available that are done and performed by the professionals.

 Of course not performed that regularly, but every now and then your wooden floor will be in need of additional care in the form of sanding, re-finishing and some general refreshing and revamp.
 Not mandatory, but definitely necessary, all these services are highly recommended and guarantee significant improvement, when wood needs it, prolonging the life of your floor and boosting its stability and natural beauty.

 Before the wooden boards and planks are installed, you start with a solid concrete subfloor commonly and maybe surprising for you, but it needs some care and attention too.
-Not because of its own stability and good condition, but also in order to benefit for the good condition of the wooden installation above it.
-As you may guess, long before fitting the wooden boards, what is under your feet will need some quality preparation too in order you to have guaranteed amazing results at the end and generally smooth-running installation process.
-That is right, the concrete subfloor needs to be levelled and even, dry and not with a too high level of moisture and, of course, completely clean, so the wooden floor fitted above it later on to look and feel happy too.
+Not because of its own stability and good condition, but also in order to benefit the good condition of the wooden installation above it.
+As you may guess, long before fitting the wooden boards, what is under your feet will need some quality preparation too in order to have guaranteed amazing results at the end and a generally smooth-running installation process.
+That is right, the concrete subfloor needs to be levelled and even, dry and not with a too high level of moisture and, of course, completely clean, so the wooden floor fitted above it, later on, to look and feel happy too.